Jorge-Hoyos/certifications/aws/associate-level/developer/notes/iam-and-cli.md

     - action - api call that allows or deny
     - resource - list of aws resource the action applies to
     - condition - when the statement is in effect
-- policies get inheritied in different ways
+- policies get inherited in different ways

 ## **IAM MFA Overview**